XKCP/K12/README.markdown

 For Keccak or Xoodoo-based functions other than K12 only, it is recommended to use the XKCP itself instead and not to mix both this repository and the XKCP.

+# Is there a tool to compute the K12 hash of a file?

+Not in this repository, but Jack O'Connor's [`kangarootwelve_xkcp.rs` repository](https://github.com/oconnor663/kangarootwelve_xkcp.rs) contains Rust bindings to this code and a `k12sum` utility.
+Pre-built binaries can be found [there](https://github.com/oconnor663/kangarootwelve_xkcp.rs/releases).

 # How can I build this K12 code?

 This repository uses the same build system as that of the XKCP.